davidcetinkaya/lazy-img/README.md

 - Works on desktops, tablets and mobile phones.
 - Only 5.9k minified. ~2.5k with Gzip.
 - IE9+ compatible.
-- No library dependencies.
-Written in vanilla JS.
+- Written in vanilla JS.
 - Load different image sources depending on media query.
 - Also works with CSS background images.
 - Loads images in a sequence for great performance.